Managing Merge Conflicts

 # Output:

-# On branch feature/my-feature
+# On branch develop

 # You have unmerged paths.